-BUT, I got out.
+But I got out.
 I am completely debt free.
-And you can be too.
-Nothing fancy to it, just planning, focus, and getting serious about saving.
+And you can be too — nothing fancy to it, just planning, focusing, and getting serious about saving.
 I knew there would be challenges, of course.
 But not in a hundred years would I have anticipated the dozens of people coming out of the woodwork telling me to go back the other way:

 “Don’t waste your time fighting debt.”

 I expected the saving part would be hard, and it was – at first (we’ll get to that).
 I expected that sticking with it for months and months would be hard.
 And that one actually wasn’t (we’ll get to that, too).

 But I never foresaw this type of feedback.
 Here I was, enthusiastically making what I knew was a positive change in my life, yet all around me, people were taking the debt’s side.
 What gives?